Learn

 There's really no getting around using plastic these days.
 Whether you want to make a purchase online or fill your gas tank, you need to have a card to complete the transaction.

-However, if you're not yet an expert at managing your spending, you might want to avoid the temptation of having a debit card or credit card in your wallet.
-Fortunately, a prepaid debit card could be the answer.
+If you're not yet an expert at managing your spending, you might want to avoid the temptation of having a debit card or credit card in your wallet.
+Or maybe you can't yet qualify for a credit card.
+A prepaid debit card could be the answer.

-A prepaid debit card works similarly to a regular debit card.
-However, it's not tied to a bank account.
+A prepaid debit card works similarly to a regular debit card but it's not tied to a bank account.
 Instead of pulling funds directly from your checking account every time a transaction goes through, the money comes from a separate account that you fund ahead of time.

 Most prepaid debit cards charge an activation fee as well as a monthly account maintenance fee.
 Some will charge a host of other fees as well, such as fees to check your balance, reload funds, or pay bills online.1 That's why it's important to compare cards and choose one that doesn't charge high fees, such as the Synovus Connections Visa Prepaid Card.